SCENE 01 / UNDERWATER CAMERA OPERATORS

 What locations in Mexico are suitable for underwater filming?

-Mexico offers diverse underwater filming locations: Caribbean (clear water, marine life), Pacific coast (dramatic conditions), cenotes (unique freshwater environments), lakes and rivers (freshwater environments), and numerous studio tanks and pools for controlled shoots.
+Mexico gives varied underwater filming locations: Caribbean (clear water, marine life), Pacific coast (dramatic conditions), cenotes (unique freshwater environments), lakes and rivers (freshwater environments), and many studio tanks and pools for controlled shoots.

 How do you handle underwater lighting?